PaulSnow/DXC--hush-lightwalletd/README.md

 }
 ```

-Then run the lightwalletd frontend with the following (Note: we use the "-no-tls" option as we are using NGINX as a reverse proxy and letting it handle the TLS authentication for us instead):
+Then run the lightwalletd frontend with the following:

 ```
-./lightwalletd -bind-addr localhost:9067 -conf-file ~/.hush/HUSH3/HUSH3.conf -no-tls
+./start.sh
 ```

+Note: we use the "--no-tls" option as we are using NGINX as a reverse proxy and letting it handle the TLS authentication for us instead.
+If you want to do TLS directly with lightwalletd with no reverse proxy, see the next section.

 ##### Option B: "Let's Encrypt" certificate just using lightwalletd without NGINX
 The other option is to configure lightwalletd to handle its own TLS authentication.
 Once you have a certificate that you want to use (from a certificate authority), pass the certificate to the frontend as follows:

 ```
-./lightwalletd -bind-addr 127.0.0.1:9067 -conf-file ~/.hush/HUSH3/HUSH3.conf -tls-cert /etc/letsencrypt/live/YOURWEBSITE/fullchain.pem -tls-key /etc/letsencrypt/live/YOURWEBSITE/privkey.pem
+./start-tls.sh -tls-cert /etc/letsencrypt/live/YOURWEBSITE/fullchain.pem -tls-key /etc/letsencrypt/live/YOURWEBSITE/privkey.pem
 ```

 #### 4. Point the `silentdragonlite-cli` to this server